kvarkson/PhoneGap-iOS-Background-Location-Tracking-Plugin/README.md

 PhoneGap-iOS-Background-Location-Tracking-Plugin
 ================================================

 If you need to track a user's location in background this plugin does exactly that.
+The location updates with accuracy: kCLLocationAccuracyNearestTenMeters and distanceFilter = 10.0 (in meters).
+Baically the plugin will return new location any 10 meters.

 #Installing the plugin